SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 It is challenging to run tests that _use_ the source generator in the same project **as** the source generator, so there is a separate solution for this.
 It's called `Consumers.sln`.
 What happens is that `build.ps1` builds the generator, runs the tests, and creates the NuGet package _in a private local folder_.
 The package is version `999.9.xxx` and the consumer references the latest version.
-The consumer can then really use the source generator, just like anything else.
+The consumer can then _really_ use the source generator, just like anything else.

-> Note: if you don't want to run the lengthy snapshot tests when building the local nuget package, run `.\Build.ps1 -v "minimal" -skiptests $true`

 ### Can I get it to throw my own exception?